 This is the only national register

-The Donor Register is the only national register for organ and/or tissue donation for transplantation after death.
+The Donor Register is the only national register for organ and tissue donation for transplantation after death.

 Almost anyone can donate

-Almost anyone can donate organs and/or tissue—there is no age limit on the donation of some organs and tissue.
+Almost anyone can donate organs and tissue.
+There is no age limit on the donation of some organs and tissue.
 While your age and medical history will be considered, you shouldn’t assume you’re too young, too old or not healthy enough to become a donor.

 Donation after death